Botanical Name: Lepidium meyenii.

-The small, off-white flowers are typical of the mustard family, and are self-fertilising.
-It’s a perennial herb that propagates by seed; however, when cultivated for harvest it’s treated as an annual.
+The small, off-white flowers are typical of the mustard family and are self-fertilising.
+It is a perennial herb that propagates by seed; however, when cultivated for harvest it’s treated as an annual.
 Its root system requires seven to nine months to become mature enough to harvest.

 The maca root looks like a large radish, has a tangy, sweet taste, and an aroma similar to that of butterscotch.

 The four main cultivars of maca are black, purple, red and cream; no one of these has been definitely proven to be a superior medicinal herb to any of the others.